Certificate of Sponsorship (COS)

 Licence Suspension

-• Temporary prohibition on sponsoring new workers
+• Temporary ban on sponsoring new workers

 • Existing sponsored workers may have visas curtailed